nkaz001/hftbacktest/docs/index.rst

 Key Features
 ============

-The experimental features are currently in the early stages of development, having been completely rewritten in Rust to support the following features.

 * Working in `Numba <https://numba.pydata.org/>`_ JIT function (Python).
 * Complete tick-by-tick simulation with a customizable time interval or based on the feed and order receipt.
 * Full order book reconstruction based on L2 Market-By-Price and L3 Market-By-Order feeds.